wldms2494/TIL/dex403prac.md

 NO.72 developer wants to use a module named universalContainersLib and them call functions from it.
 How should a developer import every function from the module and then call the fuctions foo and bar ?
-A. import * ad lib from '/path/universalContainersLib.js';
+A. import * as lib from '/path/universalContainersLib.js';
 lib.foo();
 lib.bar();
 B. import (foo, bar) from '/path/universalContainersLib.js';